 The popularity of React Native needs no mention.
 It was and still it is one of the most promising frameworks for the developers of all age.
 It has got all the required components important for accomplishing the project of any size.
 Talking particularly about the number of Clientele of this popular framework, it has got some big names including Skype, Facebook, Tesla, Airbnb, Instagram, Walmart and many more.

 Since Flutter has been launched a few years ago, it is still trying to make its presence felt in the industry.
 As a framework it is still making its base, it will take some time to gather the momentum.
 At present, only a Hamilton app is what it has in the store to display.
 However, as the time progresses, it will surely add major brands in its list.

-The verdict on the basis of Clientele is unarguably won by React Native.
+The verdict- This one is unarguably won by React Native

 The stability is one of the most prominent aspects when it comes to developing an application.
 And the competition seems a tough one here.
 Flutter was lacking behind the competition a bit since it had only Alpha version.
 The version is not suitable for large projects.
 However, last year, Google announced Flutter beta 2, which offers impressive beta tools to developers.

-The verdict on the basis of stability goes in the favor of React Native.
+The verdict- The stability goes in the favor of React Native.